BarkleyBG/clusteredinterference/README.md

 ### What is interference?

 In causal inference, when one individual's treatment may affect another individual's outcome, it's often called **interference**.
 In most applications, it is assumed that there is no interference whatsoever.
-In some applications this must be relaxed; i.e., as in infectious disease research.
+In some applications this must be relaxed - e.g., as in infectious disease research.

 ### Clustered interference is partial interference